{{ result.summaryTitle }}

 Proxy-State

-A RADIUS attribute that proxies echo back in responses, which is why limiting it matters for request integrity.
+A RADIUS attribute that proxies echo back in responses, making it important to handle carefully when request integrity is weak.

 Status-Server

-A RADIUS status probe used by monitoring clients to check whether a server is responsive.
+A RADIUS packet type used by monitoring clients to check whether a server responds on a given hop.